Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 Nespresso recommends using its Descaling Kit to descale your machine.

-The kit comes with Nespresso machines and includes two 100ml (3.38oz) descaling bags made with citric acid to dissolve scale without causing damage to machine components.
+The kit comes with a Nespresso machine and includes two 100ml (3.38oz) descaling bags, made with citric acid, to dissolve scale without damaging machine components.

 The descaling kit contains everything you need to descale the appliance and is suitable for removing limescale from various Nespresso machines.